joker-b/botzo/_posts/2017-07-19-The-New-Fuji-Chrome-Fujifilm-X-and-Chromebook.md

 _(Updated November 2018)_

+Can a Chromebook be your photo-production machine?

-Unlike their predecessors, the current Chromebooks can also run Android apps, placing Chromebooks somewhere between a "regular" laptop and a phone or tablet in functionality &mdash; opening up the possibilities of using a light, inexpensive device in place of (or alongside) a larger, pricey one.
+While the first Chromebooks could basically just run a browser, current Chromebooks can also run Android apps, placing Chromebooks somewhere between a "regular" laptop and a phone or tablet in functionality &mdash; opening up the possibilities of using a light, inexpensive device in place of (or alongside) a larger, pricey one.

 Of course a new under-$400 Chromebook is no match for a full-powered $2000+ laptop as a photo workflow machine... right?